 You’ll see the silhouette of the bison everywhere in Manitoba – on signs, on car registration plates, hanging in stores, and with this kind of display, you might think they’re as common as chipmunks.

 The truth is though the chances of seeing a bison in the wild are extremely rare, however your best chance of catching a glimpse of one is to head to Riding Mountain National Park.

 Bison were tragically hunted to extinction in Manitoba over the years, but in the 1930s the government decided to reintroduce the native species in a landmark conservation program.

 20 plains bison were brought over from Alberta and settled in the area around Lake Audy.
-The area was chosen due to the large amount of bison bones discovered there, and after comprehensive research it was found it was a perfect ecosystem for them.
+The area was chosen due to the large number of bison bones discovered there, and after comprehensive research, it was found it was a perfect ecosystem for them.

 Today around 40 bison live in the 582-hectare Lake Audy Bison Enclosure, wandering around in a natural environment.